Harshvardhan-Mestha/AutoPAC/README.md

 ## Note ##
-The experiments conducted using LLMs may not be precisely reproducible, as LLMs are stochastic and produce varying outputs even with the same inputs.
+**The experiments were conducted using LLMs; hence, they may not be precisely reproducible, as LLMs are stochastic and produce varying outputs even with the same inputs**.

 Before proceeding, please ensure to insert your API keys into the appropriate fields in the JSON file.
 Specifically, update the values for `GeminiAPIKEY` and `GPTAPIKEY` with your respective keys.